Powel Crosley Jr.: Radio manufacturer

-In 1928 Crosley's firm arranged for the construction of the Crosley Building at Camp Washington, a Cincinnati neighborhood, and used the facility for radio manufacturing, radio broadcasting, and for manufacturing other devices.
+In 1928, Crosley's firm arranged for the construction of the Crosley Building at Camp Washington, a Cincinnati neighborhood, and used the facility for radio manufacturing, radio broadcasting, and for manufacturing other devices.

-In 1930 Crosley was marketing the "Roamio," with "screen grid neutrodyne power speaker" for automotive use.
+In 1930, Crosley was marketing the "Roamio", with "screen grid neutrodyne power speaker" for automotive use.
 Priced at $75, before accessories and installation, it was claimed to be able to receive thirty stations with no signal strength change.

-In 1936 Crosley produced the “WLW Model Super-Power Radio Receiver” as an answer to Zenith's Stratosphere 1000Z.
-A giant of a radio, it weighed 475 pounds, was 58 inches tall, 42 inches wide, and 22 inches deep.
-Capable of 75 watts of output power, the cabinet contained 37 vacuum tubes, six speakers, and 4 electronic chassis.
-An additional feature was a Public Address system built-in, which was claimed to have been able to address 10,000 people.
-An unknown number were built.